laurentkal/GettingData/codebook.md

 This dataset is composed of :
 - 2 variables that identify the subject and the activity observed (subjectID and activity)
 - 40 variables returning the mean and standard deviation of specific measurements of **time domain signals** for both the accelerometer and the gyroscope signals, on the X, Y and Z axes.
+Units: The values are normalized and are ranged between [-1,1].
 - 26 variables returning the mean and standard deviation of specifif measurements of **frequency domain signals** for both the accelerometer and the gyroscope signals, on the X, Y and Z axes.
+The values are normalized and are ranged between [-1,1].

 ###Detailed variables
 ####Variables that identify the subject and activity measured